 For hard disk drives, the size of the drive case is determined by the hard disk platter size.
 The platter sizes can vary from 5.25 inches to 1.8 inches.
 With solid state hard drives, any size or shape is possible because there are no disks, just memory chips.
 In many applications, the same form factors as hard disk drives are used for good compatibility with existing systems.

-In 2010, storage on SSDs is about ten times more expensive than on HDDs.
+Storage on SSDs is more expensive than on HDDs.
 Although cost per GB for both types of storage media does improve every year, it is falling faster for solid stage drives.

 Traditional hard disk drives have a long performance history.
 Solid state disk drives are comparatively new.
-With increase in use, reliability and longevity of this type of storage medium will hopefully be established.
-In the meantime, this type of storage medium should not be used for the long term storage of data.
+With increase in use, reliability and longevity of this type of storage medium will hopefully become established.
+In the meantime, this type of storage medium should not be used for the long-term storage of data.